arborchurch/arbor-web/site/content/series/overwhelmed/by-money.md

 ---

 Money is one of the biggest things we fight about, one of the most frequently discussed topics in the New Testament, and yet still somehow a taboo subject.
-You've probably felt overwhelmed by finances at least once in your life -- and ods are you find them overwhelming now.
+You've probably felt overwhelmed by finances at least once in your life -- and odds are you find them overwhelming now.
 So, today: straight talk about money, from a spiritual perspective (via Pastor Jake) and from a practical perspective (via our own Mr. Winter, a Certified Financial Planner).